Curricular Community Engagement Opportunities for Students

 Members of the Bellarmine University community participate in the Spring in Action volunteer event at various locations in Louisville, Kentucky

 Curricular community engagement is a high-impact practice which facilitates application of classroom concepts in meaningful capacities.
 It is possible to integrate community engagement in the curricula of any major or degree program—and we are here to support faculty and students in making that happen.
-Students can also choose their own adventures in community engagement by registering a nonprofit internship for credit, adding a Plus 1 (BU250) credit to an existing course for 30 hours of community engagement, enrolling in a Serve and Learn semester, or applying for an Impact Grant.
+Students can also choose their own adventures in community engagement by registering a nonprofit internship for credit, adding a Plus 1 (BU250) credit to an existing course for 30 hours of community engagement, completing an internship with a nonprofit or government institution, or applying for an Impact Grant.

 Experiential Objectives of Community Engagement